ashfurrow/blog/source/blog/2012-03-24-society-health-and-the-politics-of-being-fat.html.markdown

 ---
 title: "Society, Health, and the Politics of Being Fat"
 date: 2012-03-24 00:00
+summary: "I hate the term 'overweight' because it implies that my weight, as a fat person, is abnormal; it implies that my weight is over the weight I should have, and that is not true.
+Every month or two, I see a new study that demonstrates that the Body-Mass Index, the primary measure by which fat people are labeled 'overweight' is full of shit.
+We're discovering that a measurement that reduces an entire person's body down to a &nbsp;single number might not be accurate for all 7 billion on the entire earth.
+Huh."
 ---

+**Update**: This article originally used a comparison to homophobia that I'm not proud of.
+I apologized [in this follow-up blog post](https://ashfurrow.com/blog/insensitive-sensationalism/) and have removed the reference below.

 First, let me state clearly and loudly: this is a reflective essay.
 If you disagree, fine, tweet at me, but nothing on this blog has ever been anything more than my opinion.

 ## A Loaded Term